Thursday 14 September - Saturday 16 September 2023

 Biography

-His current research interests include international trade warfare, business decision making during war, effectiveness of economic sanctions, military spending, and resource management in the context of war.
-An active member of two research clusters at Surrey: Centre for International Macroeconomic Studies (CIMS) within the School of Economics and the Centre for the Study of Global Power Competition (CGPC) within the Politics faculty, Eric was previously a Research Fellow at Oxford University from 2011-2016.
+His current research interests include international trade warfare, business decision-making during conflict, the effectiveness of economic sanctions, military spending, and resource management in wartime contexts.
+In 2026, he was appointed Co-Director of Surrey's new Centre for the Study of Global Power Competition (CGPC) and remains an active member of the Centre for International Macroeconomic Studies (CIMS).
+He was previously a Junior Research Fellow at Oxford University (2011–2016).

-Eric holds a PhD and PGCHE from the London School of Economics.
-He earned his BA and MA degrees from the University of Chicago.
-He is a Senior Fellow of the Higher Education Academy, and Fellow of the Royal Historical Society for his work in Economic History.
+Eric holds a PhD and PGCHE from the London School of Economics, and a BA and MA from the University of Chicago.
+He is a Senior Fellow of the Higher Education Academy (SFHEA), a Fellow of the Royal Historical Society (FRHistS), an Associate Chartered Management Accountant (ACMA), a Chartered Global Management Accountant (CGMA), and a Certified Management & Business Educator (CMBE).

 Professor Esteban Jaimovich